 The probability that Jack is one of the 30 engineers in the sample of 100 people is ____ %

-Most people tend to overestimate the probability that Jack is an engineer relative to the 30% base rate of engineers, t(169) = 3.23, p < 0.01 (ibid.).
-That is people seem to ignore the 30% base rate of engineers in the final sentence.
+When Jack is described as a stereotypical engineer, most people tend to overestimate the probability that Jack is an engineer relative to the 30% base rate of engineers, t(169) = 3.23, p < 0.01 (ibid.).
+That is, people seem to ignore the 30% base rate of engineers in the final sentence.
 In other words, people tend to commit the base rate fallacy about that description of Jack.

-However, people tend to avoid the base rate fallacy when individuals are not described as stereotypical (Turpin et al., 2020).
+However, people tend to avoid the base rate fallacy when individuals are not described stereotypically (Turpin et al., 2020).
 Instead, they seem to realize that the probability of someone being an engineer depends on the base rate of engineers in the population.

 Suppose that you are given no information whatsoever about an individual chosen at random from the sample.
 The probability that this man is one of the 30 engineers in the sample of 100 is ____ %”

 There seem to be a few major takeaways from this information about the base rate fallacy.

 - We can help each other avoid the base rate fallacy.
 We know some of the conditions under which we are more and less likely to commit the base rate fallacy.
 So if we want people to evaluate probabilities correctly, then we should design the questions and decision environments in ways that are less likely to encourage people to commit the base rate fallacy.
 For example, we should either anonymize individuals or else not describe individuals stereotypically in certain decision contexts.